 - two mono digital

 - DTS (well, only one title ever released!)

 The PAL laservision is practically another standard, as PAL laserdisc video could be watched on old laservision player, but digital soundtracks could not be heard!
 The contrary is usually not true, as the most part of the PAL laserdisc players could also play analog soundtracks.
-There is NO AC3 PAL laserdisc!
+There are NO AC3 PAL laserdiscs!